maros/Zway-MotionTrigger/README.md

 ## dimmer.mode, dimmer.static, dimmer.code, dimmer.dynamic

-Sets how the dimmer level sould be determined.
+Sets how the dimmer level should be determined.

 * Full: Sets dimmers to 100% (default)
 * Static: Sets the dimmer level to a user-defined value